MEET OUR LAWYERS

 Liz holds both Canadian and U.S. citizenship and is multi-lingual.

-Liz received her Bachelor of Arts degree in Political Science from the University of Cincinnati in 1976 (Magna Cum Laude, Phi Beta Kappa), her doctorate in law (Juris Doctor) from the University of Toronto in 1980 and a Masters in Business Administration, also from the University of Toronto, in 1982.
-She was called to the Ontario Bar in 1984 and the Saskatchewan Bar in 1991.
+Liz was called to the Ontario Bar in 1984 and the Saskatchewan Bar in 1991.
+She received her Bachelor of Arts degree in Political Science from the University of Cincinnati in 1976 (Magna Cum Laude, Phi Beta Kappa), her Juris Doctor from the University of Toronto in 1980, and a Masters in Business Administration, also from the University of Toronto, in 1982.

 Liz is a member of the U.S. Society of Corporate Secretaries and Governance Professionals.